GED Testing Sites & FAQ

 How much does it cost?

 Each test is $30, payable online through GED.com.
 No cash or checks will be accepted the day of the test.
-If for some reason you cannot take a test at the time and date you scheduled, please be sure to to cancel your appointment on GED.com AT LEAST 24 HOURS IN ADVANCE.
+If for some reason you cannot take a test at the time and date you scheduled, please be sure to to cancel your appointment on GED.com MORE THAN 24 HOURS IN ADVANCE.
 If you do not cancel in that time period, you will be charged the $30 regardless of whether or not you took the test.
 It will NOT credit towards your next exam.

 How do I find out my score?